Dublin, Ohio: Golf

 Each year since 1976, in late May or early June, Muirfield Village Golf Club hosts the Memorial Tournament, a stop on golf's PGA Tour.
 The Muirfield Village Golf Club has hosted the 1987 The Ryder Cup and the 2013 The President's Cup, Tartan Fields Golf Club hosted the LPGA's Wendy's Championship for Children from 2002 through 2006, and the Riviera Golf Club (closed in 2014) was home to the American-Italian Golf Association.

 Dublin also has a public golf course financed by the Muirfield association.

-Religion

-Approximately 35% of Dublin residents affiliate with some religious organization.
-As such, Dublin is home to many religious organizations, two of which own buildings listed on the National Register of Historic Places (NRHP) (Dublin Community Church and Saint John Lutheran Church).
-Diocesan Publications, a secular company that specializes in producing Catholic parish bulletins among other products, has an office in Dublin.
-Ohio Dominican University and the University of Dayton, both Catholic universities, have branch campuses in Dublin.